sw3103/movemouse/README.md

 - Portable (better option for work/corporate machines).
 ### Cons
 - Manual updates.

+# Uninstall
+## Microsoft Store
+You have a couple of options.
+- Right-click on the Move Mouse icon in your Start Menu, and select Uninstall from the context menu.
+- Uninstall it from Settings > Apps > Installed Apps (not to be confused with Add/Remove Programs in Control Panel).
+## GitHub
+The GitHub version is just a single executable file that can be deleted.
 # Getting Started
 By default, Move Mouse is configured to move your mouse cursor every 30 seconds.